Get Your API Key

-Before you can run a workflow via the API, you’ll need to publish it first:
+Before you can run a workflow via the API, you’ll need to publish it first:- Create and test your workflow in the Leap Workflows Builder

 and the trigger_id